4 highlights from this year’s EphMRA conference in Switzerland

 - Health’s Secret Dimension: How understanding culture can transform the perception of pharmaceutical products

-This paper showed how understanding the cultural dimension of illnesses will be more important as healthcare becomes increasingly driven by data-empowered patient choice.
+This paper showed how understanding the cultural dimension of illnesses will be more important as healthcare becomes increasingly driven by data from patient choice.

 - The future of social listening